BattlEye: Technology

 BattlEye continuously updates in background processes and has its own infrastructure which is connected to the game servers.
 It interacts with the game at the kernel level.
-BattlEye is said to support a "global" ban system for cheaters using unique fingerprints that stop players switching accounts to defeat bans.
+BattlEye is said to support a "global" ban system for cheaters using unique fingerprints that stop players switching accounts to evade bans.

 The developer describes BattlEye as a "fully proactive kernel-based protection system" that performs fast, dynamic and permanent scanning of the player's system using both specific and generic detection routines.
 The proactive update introduced in 2014–2015 added a kernel-mode driver to strengthen protection, but BattlEye has stated that the driver is not intended to behave as a rootkit on the user's computer.

 BattlEye can scan in both user mode and kernel mode, giving it access to low-level system activity that can be used to detect cheats that try to hide their presence or modify data at that level.
 In addition to static checks on files, the system uses heuristic and behaviour-based methods to monitor how other programs interact with the game process and its memory.

 BattlEye includes a global ban infrastructure.
 According to the company, cheaters can be banned based on account identifiers, and these bans can be enforced across all BattlEye-protected servers for a game.
 Communication between the client and the backend uses encrypted packets sent over the game's normal network connection, and the software can update itself automatically from remote servers when new detection rules or features are deployed.